One of the laws of life is that nothing is permanent, and everything is seasonal.

 a time for war and a time for peace.

-And yet, despite knowing that everything that we exist, touch, feel, and are in life is seasonal, we expect that what used to work for us will always continue to work for us.
-And so, when attendee at the bariatric support group that I facilitate at Sibley Memorial Hospital asked, “What about my plateaus?
+And yet, despite knowing that everything that we touch, feel, and are in life is seasonal, we expect that what used to work for us will always continue to work for us.
+And so, when an attendee at the bariatric support group that I facilitate at Johns Hopkins Medicine’s Sibley Memorial Hospital asked, “What about my plateaus?
 How do you recommend I manage them?”
 I answered her like this:

 If we were on a hike– and you can appreciate this analogy whether you’re a hiker or not– we would hate to always be climbing up the mountainside.
 We would want a rest, we’d want a reprieve.
 And deserve it, too!
 And in weight loss, that rest looks like a “plateau”.
 It looks like staying for a moment to enjoy how far we’ve come.
-And then, after a short while, we be ready and want to continue hiking again after we get to catch our breath, renew our energy, mind, and strength.
-While walking along the flat path, we eat a snack, get to take some water while enjoying this stretch of the “plateau”.
+And then, after a while, we’d be ready and want to continue hiking again only after we get to catch our breath, renew our energy, mind, and strength.
+While walking along the flat part of the hike, we eat a snack, get to take some water while enjoying this stretch of the “plateau”.

 By definition, a plateau also assumes that you’re at the top already.
 And that’s not true, because we see there is more to mountain to climb on our hike.
 And in weight loss, you know you have more weight– excess body fat, that is– to lose.
 So it’s a misnomer in it’s truest sense.
 So no, you’re not at the top, you’re not at a plateau but you are simply resting.